s-cabrera/Portfolio_1/README.md

 * Repository contains multiple descriptive commit messages.

 * Repository contains quality readme with description, screenshot, link to deployed application.

-## Review

-You are required to submit BOTH of the following for review:

-* The URL of the deployed application.

-* The URL of the GitHub repository that contains your code.
-Give the repository a unique name and include a README file that describes the project.

 - - -
 © 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.